 A prophetic song is like a prayer.
 You know, how when you start praying a prayer you don’t actually know exactly how it’s going to end or what you what you’re going to say in between the “Dear Lord,” and the “amen”?

 It just sort of happens.
 A prayer ebbs and flows with the thought of your heart and mind and the promptings of your spirit.
 Similarly, a prophetic song also begins somewhat like a prayer that is just sort of floating along as if on a river path.
 You don’t know where the music will take it.
 It doesn’t always rhyme.
 It isn’t always addressed to God directly.
 Sometimes it is a proclamation about God, or could even come in the form of a scripture that speaks in the person of God to the listener such as “I have loved you with an everlasting Love.”
 (Jeremiah 31:3.)
-It could come like the Psalms of David when David when he sang so many prayers or prophesied proclaiming the goodness of the Lord.
+It could come like the Psalms of David when he sang so many prayers or prophesied proclaiming the goodness of the Lord.